At La Scuola children learn to speak a second language in a nurturing and fun environment, often unaware of their bilingual superpowers!

 Preschool 1:6 or 1:8 Teacher to Child ratio

-*Language percentages do not include specialist subjects.
+*Language percentages do not include Atelier subjects.

 Children are not required to speak Italian to enroll in preschool, Kindergarten or 1st Grade.
 Students applying to 2nd through 8th grade are evaluated for language proficiency as part of the admissions process.

-Language Immersion is a cornerstone of a La Scuola education.
 Below is Dr. Jim Cummins’ presentation about Bilingual Education.